 Don’t go directly to skill development.
 In fact, I would advise you to put skill development on hold until after the storm has passed and they are in a better ego state.

-You and I both know that if you try to “teach your child a lesson,” all they will hear is Charlie Brown’s teacher’s voice, or worse, they will be provoked into even worse behaviour.
+You and I both know that if you try to “teach your child a lesson,” all they will hear is Charlie Brown’s teacher’s voice, or worse, they will be provoked into even worse behavior.
 And if their actions continue to annoy or irritate you, you are in no position to “teach” them anything.

 So it’s in both of your best interests to postpone this.